 In case you do not take up regular residence in Austria but have an assignment for a job (e.g. for lecturing) and you conclude a Werkvertrag with your host institution, your income is subject to tax liability.
 In such cases, the host institution withholds 20% of the agreed amount (withholding tax; Abzugsteuer) and transmits it to the tax authorities.
-Under defined conditions, persons resident in the EU or EEA may choose that withholding tax is calculated on a net basis to which a flat rate of 25% is applied.
+Under defined conditions, persons resident in the EU or EEA may choose that withholding tax is calculated on a net basis to which a flat rate of (typically between 25% and 27%) is applied.
+The exact rate should be confirmed with the Austrian tax authorities.